xtiandiaz/xtiandiaz/README.md

 ## Misc. archived repos
 - [Kids Puzzle Adventure](https://github.com/xtiandiaz/kpa): a simple but cute jigsaw puzzle game app, built long-ago with PixiJS, and formerly sold on Envato's Codecanyon.

-Plus more in my mind to land here eventually...
-It does take time, and nurturing.
-And please, bear with me, because **I don't use "AI", at all!**